-1.The Director of Resources left 30 June 2013.
+1.The Director of Resources (Chief Finance Officer) left 30 June 2013.
 The post was deleted as a result of NBC entering a partnership arrangement with LGSS for various services.
-NBC's Chief Finance Officer role is now provided by LGSS.

 60% of the compensation for loss of office payment was funded by LGSS.

+The Councils Chief Finance Officer (from 1st July 2013 onwards) is now contracted out from Northamptonshire County Council (NCC) and currently carries out their S151 duties on a part time basis working for Northampton Borough Council 3 days a week.
+Their remuneration has not been included in the above tables as they are fully remunerated by NCC and will be included in NCC's Statement of Accounts.
-2.The Director of Housing left 31 August 2013.
-The post was deleted.

-3.The Head of Strategic Housing left 22 November 2013 and the post was deleted.

-4.The Head of Business Change left 31 May 2013.
-The post was deleted as a result of NBC entering a partnership arrangement with LGSS for various services.

-60% of the compensation for loss of office payment was funded by LGSS.

-5.The Head of Regeneration and Development left on 30 April 2013 and the post was deleted.

-6. Head of Finance & Resources.
-This post transferred to LGSS from 1 June 2013.

-7. There are currently three posts that are not showing in the above figures as they are being covered by Interims as follows:

-- Vacant Head of Landlord Services post

-- Two new posts that were created during 2013/14.
+- 2. The Director of Housing left 31 August 2013.
+The post was deleted. - 3.
+The Head of Strategic Housing left 22 November 2013 and the post was deleted. - 4.The Head of Business Change left 31 May 2013.
+The post was deleted as a result of NBC entering a partnership arrangement with LGSS for various services. - 60% of the compensation for loss of office payment was funded by LGSS. - 5.
+The Head of Regeneration and Development left on 30 April 2013 and the post was deleted. - 6.
+Head of Finance & Resources.
+This post transferred to LGSS from 1 June 2013. - 7.
+There are currently three posts that are not showing in the above figures as they are being covered by Interims as follows: - Vacant Head of Landlord Services post - Two new posts that were created during 2013/14.
 The Head of Major Projects & Enterprise and Head of Housing and Well Being b) Officers paid over £50,000